ChristineAEvans/S_CAP_ProcessingScripts/README.md

 (ii) **carbon stock & emissions**.

 ## Additional details
-The Forest Cover Change Classification README contains information on global, tropical, regional and national datasets used in [Cherrington et al. 2024 (preprint)](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-1179/) [global analysis] and Evans et al. (in prep) [regional and national analysis]; including date ranges, Google Earth Engine collection, and data citations.
+The Forest Cover Change Classification README file contains information on global, tropical, regional and national datasets used in [Cherrington et al. 2024 (preprint)](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-1179/) [global analysis] and Evans et al. (in prep) [regional and national analysis]; including date ranges, [Google Earth Engine](https://code.earthengine.google.com/) collection, and data citations.
 General methodology behind the calculation and generation of forest change estimates are included in the scripts.

-The Carbon Stock & Emissions README contains information on global, tropical, and national datasets; including date ranges, source and resampled resolutions and data citations.
+The Carbon Stock & Emissions README file contains information on global, tropical, and national datasets; including date ranges, source and resampled resolutions and data citations.
 General methodology behind the calculation and generation of estimates are included in the scripts.

 ## Mining emissions scripts
 The associated [mining scripts repository](https://github.com/katieailsa/S-CAP_mining_emissions) provides additional application examples of S-CAP.